 - Publish any draft dashboards and perspectives you want to keep.
 Ask other users with authoring rights do the same, because draft dashboards and perspectives are not migrated to the upgraded instance.

 - Any v3 perspectives published with Open Access should be added to the navigation bar before upgrading.
-This will enable them to be automatically migrated to v4 both as pinned perspectives and Open Access. (see Pinned Perspectives and Open Access)
+This will enable them to be automatically migrated to v4 both as pinned perspectives and Open Access. (see Pinned Perspectives and Sharing Dashboards with anyone - Open Access)

 - Ensure no changes are made to your v3 instance.
 You might like to revoke all dashboard authoring privileges, and advise other administrators not to not to make any changes to v3, in particular dashboards, perspectives, profiles, web API providers, dashboard packs, publishing Open Access dashboards, or modifying named users.